 3- Is Your Baby in Pain or Discomfort?

 Have you ever tried to sleep when you had a tummy ache?
 Bad gas?
 Heartburn?
 It isn’t easy, right?
 It isn’t easy for your baby, either.
-This post contains affiliate links.
-This does not increase your cost at all.

 A very common cause for pain with babies is gas pain.
 If your child’s cry seems like he is in pain, there is a good chance it is gas.
 A baby who wriggles a lot is likely having gas pain.
 For gas pain, my go-to is gas drops AND gripe water.
 I give gas drops after every feeding and grip water before every nap.
 I do this until the baby gets to a point where there is no longer gas pain going on, then I slowly back off of dosages.
 Note that I give 1/4 the amount of gripe water as is recommended in the dosage chart, and that works well.

 There can also be discomfort from room temperature or how your baby is dressed for sleep.
 Your child’s internal temperature absolutely impacts how well your child sleeps.
 If your baby is too cold, your can put your baby in a sleep sack to help with that.

 Your baby can also be uncomfortable if your baby’s pajamas are too small.
 Perhaps your baby does not like to sleep with socks on the feet.
 Think through all of the things that could be leading to potential discomfort.

 Oh Wonder Weeks.
 How much trouble you cause.

 Wonder Weeks very frequently cause sleep disruptions.
 Sometimes the disruption can be as little as a day’s worth, sometimes week’s worth.
 For as common as it is, I could justifiably put it up further on this list.
 However, the first three things are so important that I don’t want you immediately jumping to blaming a wonder week if the baby is hungry, needs waketime length fixed, or is in pain or discomfort.